pyeventsourcing/esdbclient/README.md

 server, and it will use this connection when recording and retrieving events.

-If there are two or more gRPC targets, the client will attempt to connect to the Gossip API of each in turn, to obtain information about the whole cluster.
-A member of the cluster is then selected by the client according to the "node preference" option of the connection string.
-The client may then need to close its connection and reconnect to the selected node.
+If there are two or more gRPC targets, the client will attempt to connect to the Gossip API of each in turn, attempting to obtain information about the cluster from it, until information about the cluster is obtained.
+A member of the cluster is then selected by the client according to the "node preference" specified by the connection string URI.
+The client will then close its connection and connect to the selected node without the 'round robin' load balancing strategy.
+If the "node preference" is "leader", and after connecting to a leader, if the leader becomes a follower, the client will reconnect to the new leader.

 The "esdb+discover" URI scheme can be defined in the following way.